Here's how to start...

 Local agriculture and food production are significant parts of the Haliburton County economy and support access to healthy foods in the area.
 The purpose of this project is to assist the Haliburton County Farmer's Market Association and Harvest Haliburton in identifying barriers and opportunities for small farmers and food producers in the county.
 Student researchers will conduct surveys and interviews with local agriculture and food producers and identify best practices from similar small scale operations in Canada and abroad.

-NOTE: This project may involve a field component (semester dependent)
+NOTE: This project may involve a field component

-NOTE: This project may involve a field component (semester dependent)
+NOTE: This project may involve a field component

 NOTE: This project can be completed remotely.